Treaty of Trianon

-The post-1920 Hungary became a landlocked state that included 93073 sqkm, 28% of the 325411 sqkm that had constituted the pre-war Kingdom of Hungary (the Hungarian half of the Austro-Hungarian monarchy).
-The kingdom had a population of 7.6 million, 36% compared to the pre-war kingdom's population of 20.9 million.
-The areas allocated to neighbouring countries had 3.3 million Hungarians living there, representing 31% of the Hungarian population, and they became minorities in the new jurisdictions.
-The treaty limited Hungary's army to 35,000 officers and men, and the Austro-Hungarian Navy ceased to exist.
-It also required Hungary to pay war reparations to its neighbours.
-These decisions and their consequences have been the cause of deep resentment in Hungary ever since.
+The post-1920 Hungary became a landlocked state of 93073 sqkm and 7.6 million people, 28% of the land and 36% of the population in the pre-war Kingdom of Hungary.
+The areas allocated to neighbouring countries had 3.3 million Hungarians which became minorities in the new jurisdictions.
+The treaty limited Hungary's army to 35,000 men, and the Austro-Hungarian Navy ceased to exist.
+It required Hungary to pay war reparations to its neighbours.
+These decisions and their consequences have caused resentment in Hungary ever since.
+Hungary's neighbours were the treaty's primary beneficiaries.
+The treaty led to international recognition of Hungary, and its sovereignty while granting Hungarian citizens abroad right of protection of their property from nationalization.